ajschumacher/gadsdc/00-tools.md

 ### Deeper Dive

  * [Think Python: How to Think Like a Computer Scientist](http://www.greenteapress.com/thinkpython/thinkpython.pdf)
-     * This one starts out very basic but eventually includes more sophisticated general ideas about programming.
+     * This one starts out very basic but eventually includes some sophisticated general ideas about programming.
  * [Learn Python the Hard Way](http://learnpythonthehardway.org/book/)
      * This is probably the most popular intro to `python`, with a very distinctive voice, from the same author as the Command Line Crash Course, above.